FUE Hair Transplant

 The hairs at the back and sides of the scalp do not have receptors for male Testosterone hormone thus they do not easily fall off.
 As a result the most common donor site for hair transplants is from the back of the head followed by the sides extending towards the back of the ears.
 If further donor hairs are needed it is possible to harvest from the beard, just below the jawline, and finally the chest.

 The quality of results are dependent upon a number of factors.
 The harvesting process needs to be well planned and the resultant scars as small as possible.
-For FUE it is important that the donor hairs are distributed evenly across the back of the scalp and as small a punch size as possible is used to avoid any obvious scarring.
+For FUE it is important that the donor hairs are distributed evenly across the back of the scalp and as small a punch size as possible is used to try to keep the scar size smaller.
 The skill of the surgical team dictates how well the grafts survive.
 Individual grafts need to be harvested precisely, taking note not to cut across the roots of the follicles such that they can bed in well and survive.

 The transplant area is marked out and an attractive hairline is drawn onto the scalp.
 The implantation process involves making small slits in the scalp and the donor hairs are slotted into these slits.
 This is much like planting rice seeds in a paddy field.
-More recently innovative implanter devices have been designed – ‘Choi Implanter’ – that enable the surgeon to make the slits needed and slot in the graft at the same time.
-This makes the procedure much faster and can produce improved graft survival rates.
+More recently innovative implanter devices have been designed which can enable the surgeon to make the slits needed and slot in the graft at the same time.
 This process is also carried out under local anaesthetic.
 Dr Chaudhary is able to provide an implanter service.

 It is important to note that a hair transplant cannot recreate the same density of hair that was present before the hair loss process started.
 Once someone is able to see through to their scalp due to hair loss, they have normally already lost at least 50%.
-This means they have lost around 30,000 hairs.
-This number is much lower when it comes to the point of hair transplantation it self.
 An average hair transplant consists of between 2000 to 4000 hairs and hence it is clear that a hair transplant is essentially a natural camouflage procedure as opposed to truly restoring original hair density on top.
 However, this doesn’t mean that fantastic results are not possible if performed by a skilled hair transplant surgeon.

-With so many clinics, especially abroad in countries such as Turkey, it is important to understand what makes for a good result as opposed to just going to the cheapest clinic.
+With so many clinics, especially abroad it is important to understand what makes for a good result as opposed to just going to the cheapest clinic.
 There is a significant amount of skill and artistry involved on the part of the hair transplant surgeon in order to achieve a good cosmetic result.